 How You Get Paid If You Win

-Most Illinois online sports betting sites offer withdrawals via direct deposit or online wallets services such as PayPal.
+Most Illinois online sports betting sites offer withdrawals via direct deposit or online wallet services such as PayPal.
 If you win a significant amount of money, usually over $1000 or $2000 (limits depend on the sportsbook), you can have a check mailed to you.
 In some cases, you can funnel your winnings to a debit or credit card.
 Essentially, legal sportsbooks work hard to give you flexible and easy payment options.

 Payouts are handled straight from your sports betting account.
 Sportsbooks have a dedicated page for deposits and withdrawals where you can view your options for account funding and cash-outs.